Donald Tusk: 2005 Polish presidential election

 In the shade of the upcoming expiration of President Aleksander Kwaśniewski's second term and his inability to stand for a third term, Tusk and Lech Kaczyński were the leading candidates for the presidential elections.
-Although both leading candidates came from the centre-right, and their two parties had planned to form a coalition government following the parliamentary elections on 25 September, there were important differences between Tusk and Kaczyński.
+Although both leading candidates came from the center-right, and their two parties had planned to form a coalition government following the parliamentary elections on 25 September, there were important differences between Tusk and Kaczyński.
 Tusk wanted to enforce a separation of church and state, favoured rapid European integration and supported a free-market economy.
 Kaczyński was very socially conservative, a soft Eurosceptic, and supported state intervention.
 Such differences led to the failure of POPiS coalition talks in late October.
 Jacek Protasiewicz headed his electoral campaign staff.
-Tusk's campaign motto was "President Tusk – A man with principles; We will be proud of Poland".
+Tusk's campaign motto was, "President Tusk – A man with principles; We will be proud of Poland."
 In the election, Tusk received 36.6% of votes in the first round and then faced Kaczyński, who got 33.1% of votes in the first round.

 In the second round, Tusk was defeated by Kaczyński.

-One controversy during the election was the fact that Tusk's grandfather, Józef Tusk, had been a Nazi collaborator during WWII, having served in the German Wehrmacht during the war.
-The controversy, according to the BBC, "is believed to have influenced some voters negatively."
+One controversy during the election was the accusation that Tusk's grandfather, Józef Tusk, had been a Nazi collaborator during WWII, having served in the German Wehrmacht during the war.
+The controversy, according to the BBC, "is believed to have influenced some voters negatively".

-Prime Minister of Poland (2007–2014)
+First Premiership (2007–2014)

 Tusk and his Civic Platform party emerged victorious in the 2007 Polish parliamentary election, defeating incumbent Prime Minister Jarosław Kaczyński's Law and Justice party with about 42% of the vote to Law and Justice's 32%.
 Tusk and his assembled cabinet were sworn in on 16 November, as he became the fourteenth prime minister of the Third Polish Republic.

-In the 2011 Polish parliamentary election, Civic Platform retained their Parliamentary majority, giving Tusk a second term as Prime Minister and making him Poland's first PM to win reelection since the fall of communism.
+In the 2011 Polish parliamentary election, Civic Platform retained their Parliamentary majority, giving Tusk a second term as prime minister and making him Poland's first PM to win reelection since the fall of communism.
 In September 2014, leaders of the European Union voted unanimously by selecting Tusk as Herman van Rompuy's successor for President of the European Council, which gave Poland its first European leadership position since the fall of the Berlin Wall.
-Tusk resigned as Prime Minister and was succeeded by Marshal of the Sejm Ewa Kopacz.
+Tusk resigned as prime minister and was succeeded by Marshal of the Sejm Ewa Kopacz.